romantao/openlpc-USB_Bootloader/README.md

     $ make flash

+If you are using an Olimex ARM-USB-OCD-H JTAG adapter, you need to specify a different interface:

+    $ JTAG_INTERFACE=olimex-arm-usb-ocd-h make flash

 ## Building User Firmware

 See the simple program in the `example` directory for an example of how to build